-Maintain the minimum clearances shown in Figure 10 (page 13).
+WARNING: Maintain the minimum clearances shown in Figure 10.
 If you can, provide greater clearances from floor, ceiling, and joining wall.

 You can locate heater on floor.
 The optional hearth base is needed.
-You can also install the optional decorative mantel on the heater when using the optional hearth base.
-IMPORTANT: Only use optional mantel and hearth base specified in this manual.
+You can also install optional decorative mantels on the heater (some mantels require the hearth base).
+IMPORTANT: Only use optional mantels and hearth base specified in this manual.
 Purchase the optional mantel and hearth base from your dealer.
-See Accessories, pages 34 and 35.
+See Accessories, page 23.